 This recipe utilizes many ingredients from the pantry, making it perfect for last minute gatherings.
 I always have a bag of peeled and deveined frozen shrimp in my freezer.
 They’re quick to defrost and quick to cook, which means you can get them on your table in minutes.
 Rather than boiling the shrimp for this recipe, I opt to roast them instead.
 It gives them so much more flavor, and while they’re hanging out in the oven, you can be working on other tasks – or better yet – hanging out with your guests.

 The other ingredients are pantry staples I think everyone should always keep on hand: mayonnaise, shallots, lemons, parsley, and a good quality mustard.
-The secret to this sauce is using a whole grain mustard that actually contains whole mustard seeds (such as Maille Old Style Dijon Mustard).
+The secret to this sauce is using a whole grain mustard that actually contains whole mustard seeds.
 The whole grain mustard gives the sauce a more mild mustardy flavor than you would get with a smooth Dijon, along with an interesting pop of texture from the mustard seeds themselves.

 The roasted shrimp and whole grain mustard sauce are so much more interesting than those store-boiled shrimp served with a mixture of ketchup and horseradish.
 And yet because it’s still shrimp cocktail, it’s guaranteed to be a crowd pleaser.